DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

       `button_back_SNES`,
       `button_start_SNES`

+#### systemstatus

+Displays system status indicators, more specifically Bluetooth, Wi-Fi, cellular and battery status.

+Note that this element does not have a zIndex value, instead it's always rendered on top of all other elements and it's also rendered when the menu is open.
+In addition to this it's stationary and will not move during slide transitions or fade out during fade transitions.

+You can define multiple elements to split up the indicators.

+During theme development you can force-enable all the system indicators by setting SystemStatusDisplayAll to true in es_settings.xml, you can read more about this option in the [INSTALL-DEV.md](INSTALL-DEV.md#settings-not-configurable-via-the-gui) document.

+Supported views:
+* `system`
+* `gamelist`

+Instances per view:
+* `unlimited`

+Properties:
+* `pos` - type: NORMALIZED_PAIR
+    - Default is `0.984 0.016`
+* `size` - type: NORMALIZED_PAIR
+    - The size property works a bit different for this element compared to all other elements as only the height is considered.
+The width is automatically calculated based on the aspect ratio of the indicator icons plus the value set for the `entrySpacing` property.
+So it's recommended to just set the width to `0`
+    - Minimum value is `0 0.01` and maximum value is `0 0.5`
+    - Default is `0 0.035`
+* `origin` - type: NORMALIZED_PAIR
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
+If the position and size attributes are themeable, origin is implied.
+    - Minimum value per axis is `0` and maximum value per axis is `1`
+    - Default is `1 0`
+* `fontPath` - type: PATH
+    - Path to a TrueType or OpenType font (.ttf or .otf) which is used for the battery percentage indicator.
+* `textRelativeScale` - type: FLOAT.
+    - This property makes it possible to size the battery percentage text relative to the overall element height, or in other words relative to the height of the indicator icons.
+    - Minimum value is `0.5` and maximum value is `1`
+    - Default is `0.9`
+* `color` - type: COLOR
+    - Color of the icons and battery percentage text.
+    - Default is `FFFFFFFF`
+* `backgroundColor` - type: COLOR
+    - If this property is defined then a colored rectangle is drawn behind the entire element.
+    - Default is `00000000` (no background is drawn)
+* `backgroundColorEnd` - type: COLOR
+    - Works in the exact same way as `backgroundColor` but can be set as the end color to apply a color gradient.
+    - Default is the same value as `backgroundColor`
+* `backgroundGradientType` - type: STRING
+    - The direction to apply the color gradient if both `backgroundColor` and `backgroundColorEnd` have been defined.
+    - Valid values are `horizontal` or `vertical`
+    - Default is `horizontal`
+* `backgroundPadding` - type: NORMALIZED_PAIR
+    - This property makes it possible to apply a padding around the element if `backgroundColor` has been defined.
+Note that this additional sizing will not have any effect on the `pos` and `origin` properties, these will remain constant.
+Or in other words, changing the `backgroundPadding` property value will not change the position of the overall element.
+An identical padding is applied to the left/right and top/bottom of the element.
+    - Minimum value per axis is `0` and maximum value per axis is `0.2`
+    - Default is `0 0`
+    - This property can only be used if `backgroundColor` has a value defined.
+* `backgroundCornerRadius` - type: FLOAT
+    - Setting this property higher than zero applies rounded corners to the element background, assuming `backgroundColor` has been defined.
+The radius is a percentage of the screen width.
+Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the background height.
+It means that setting this property sufficiently high will produce perfectly rounded sides for the element background.
+You normally want to combine this property with `backgroundPadding` to add some extra space around the system indicators.
+    - Minimum value is `0` and maximum value is `0.5`
+    - Default is `0` (corners are not rounded)
+    - This property can only be used if `backgroundColor` has a value defined.
+* `entries` - type: STRING
+    - The system indicators that should be displayed.
+Make sure to always display all entries as it's up to the user to disable any unwanted indicators from the UI settings menu.
+The sole purpose of this property is to be able to split up the indicators across multiple elements.
+The entries are specified as a list of strings delimited by commas or by whitespace characters (tabs, spaces or line breaks).
+The order in which the entries are defined has no effect as they will always be displayed in the default order.
+Available values are:
+    - `bluetooth` - Indicates whether there's a Bluetooth adapter enabled on the device
+    - `wifi` - Indicates whether Wi-Fi is enabled on the device
+    - `cellular` - Indicates whether cellular traffic is enabled on the device (Android only)
+    - `battery` - Indicates whether there's a battery available in the device, in which case different icons will be displayed if the battery is charging or not, and if not charging there are discreet icons for different capacity levels (low, medium, high and full).
+A capacity percentage text is also displayed next to the battery icon unless the user has disabled this in the UI settings menu.
+    - `all` - Including this value will enable all system indicators.
+    - Default is `all`
+* `entrySpacing` - type: FLOAT
+    - Spacing between the system indicators.
+Note that this spacing is not applied between the battery icon and the battery percentage text.
+    - Minimum value is `0` and maximum value is `0.04`
+    - Default is `0.005`
+ * `customIcon` - type: PATH
+    - An icon override.
+Specify the icon type using the `icon` attribute, such as `<customIcon icon="icon_wifi">./assets/wifi.svg</customIcon>`
+    - The available icons are: \
+      `icon_bluetooth`,
+      `icon_wifi`,
+      `icon_cellular`,
+      `icon_battery_charging`,
+      `icon_battery_low`,
+      `icon_battery_medium`,
+      `icon_battery_high`,
+      `icon_battery_full`
+* `opacity` - type: FLOAT
+    - Controls the level of transparency.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is `1`

 #### clock

 Displays the current time and/or date as a text string.
 The format is HH:MM by default, but this can be changed using the `format` property.
 It's strongly recommended to configure the clock identically for both the system and gamelist views to make the user experience coherent.